 First ARPANET Link Put Into Service

-ARPANAT was an early computer network developed by J.C.R.
-Licklider, Robert Taylor, and other researchers for the U.S. Department of Defense’s Advanced Research Projects Agency (ARPA).
+ARPANET was an early computer network developed by J.C.R.
+Licklider, Robert Taylor, and other researchers for the U.S. Department of Defense’s Advanced Research Projects Agency (DARPA).
 It connected a computer at UCLA with a computer at the Stanford Research Institute, Menlo Park, CA. In 1973, the government commissioned Vinton Cerf and Robert E. Kahn to create a national computer network for military, governmental, and institutional use.
 The network used packet-switching, flow-control, and fault-tolerance techniques developed by ARPANET.
 Historians consider this worldwide network to be the origin of the Internet.